 Honorary Chair, Jeremy Corbyn MP

 Jeremy has been the Member of Parliament for Islington North since 1983 and was the first Chair of the All-Party Parliamentary Group for Dalits.
-Now the leader of the Labour Party, he has been instrumental in raising important questions in relation to caste discrimination within Parliament.
+He is the former leader of the Labour Party and has been instrumental in raising important questions in relation to caste discrimination within Parliament.
 In his own words: ‘This is an issue the Government and all those concerned about good community relations must address.
-Any discrimination, of whatever kind, is unacceptable and must be both legislated against and challenged by all appropriate means.’
+Any discrimination, of whatever kind, is unacceptable and must be both legislated against and challenged by all appropriate means.

 Chair, Dr Corinne Lennox